-Despite being the smallest of Montenegro’s five national parks, Biogradska Gora packs a lot into its 5,650 hectares.
+Despite being the smallest of five national parks in Montenegro, Biogradska Gora packs a lot into its 5,650 hectares.
 This 1,600-hectare rainforest is one of only three remaining virgin forests in the entire continent, and trees there are up to 600 years old and 60 meters tall.

 Since Montenegro’s King Nikola I liberated the area from Ottoman Turks in 1878, he has been a lover of the area’s beauty and preserved it.
 As a result, the locals gave it to him as security, and he provided that to them.
 As a national park, Biogradska Gora was officially established in 1952.